lfaoro/spark/CONTRIBUTING.md

 ## Folder structure
 `proto/` contains the protobuf specification and generated code.

-`ent/` contains db `schema/` specification, the generated code lives in multiple locations inside the `ent/` folder.
+`ent/schema` contains db the specification, the generated code lives in multiple locations inside the `ent/` folder.

 `internal/` contains business logic inherent only to this project.